Robust nonconforming virtual element methods for general fourth order problems with varying coefficients: Numerical results

 \subsection{Nonlinear problems}

 We conclude this section with some preliminary results, which demonstrate that the method discussed in this paper is well suited to solve complex nonlinear fourth order problems.
 We choose two problems which have been studied in the literature, both energy minimization problems solved by a gradient descent algorithm.
 In both cases the mathematical models are time dependent fourth order problems.
 We use a Rothe approach in which first the problem is discretized in time.
 The resulting spatial problems are stationary fourth order problems with linearizations of the form studied here.
-In both cases we only show results for the standard C1-nc space with $l=3$ using a structured simplex grid on $\Omega=[0,1]^2$.